 US, Japan, South Korea meet in Hawaii to discuss North Korea

-U.S. Secretary of State Antony Blinken and his Japanese and South Korean counterparts were meeting Saturday in Hawaii to discuss the threat posed by nuclear-armed North Korea after Pyongyang began the year with a series of missile tests.
+U.S. Secretary of State Antony Blinken met his Japanese and South Korean counterparts Saturday in Hawaii to discuss the threat posed by nuclear-armed North Korea after Pyongyang began the year with a series of missile tests.

+Blinken said at a news conference after the meeting that North Korea was “in a phase of provocation” and the three countries condemned the recent missile launches.

-Blinken gathered in Honolulu with Japanese Foreign Minister Yoshimasa Hayashi and South Korean Foreign Minister Chung Eui-yong.
-Defense chiefs from the three countries last week said North Korea’s recent missile tests were destabilizing to regional security.
+“We are absolutely united in our approach, in our determination,” Blinken said after his talks with Japanese Foreign Minister Yoshimasa Hayashi and South Korean Foreign Minister Chung Eui-yong

-Some experts say North Korea is using the weapon's tests to put pressure on President Joe Biden’s administration to resume long-stalled nuclear negotiations as the pandemic puts further strain on an economy already battered by decades of mismanagement and crippling U.S.-led sanctions.

-Biden’s administration has offered North Korea open-ended talks but has shown no willingness to ease the sanctions without meaningful cuts to the country’s nuclear program.
+He said the countries were “very closely consulting” on further steps they may take in response to North Korea, but didn't offer specifics.

+The three released a joint statement calling on North Korea to engage in dialogue and cease its “unlawful activities.”
+They said they had no hostile intent toward North Korea and were open to meeting Pyongyang without preconditions.

 The tests also have a technical component, allowing North Korea to hone its weapons arsenal.
 One of the missiles recently tested — the Hwasong-12 intermediate-range ballistic missile — is capable of reaching the U.S. territory of Guam.
 It was the longest-distance weapon the North has tested since 2017.